polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

 allowing the implementor the freedom to choose the most suitable strategy.

-Revealed key pair is generated using bytes produced by the VRF with input parameters equal to those employed in ticket-id generation, only the label is different.
+Revealed key pair is generated using bytes produced by the VRF with input parameters equal to those employed in `TicketId` generation, only the label is different.

-Let `next_epoch` be an object with the information associated to the next epoch.
+Let `next_epoch` be an object with the information associated to the next epoch:

 ```rust
     revealed_vrf_input = vrf_input_from_items(